FIDE World Fischer Random Chess Championship 2019: First qualifying round

-The first qualifying round was open to all interested chess players without a title and was played online via the chess server chess.com.
-Each of 32 groups played a Swiss-system tournament with 9 rounds and a time control of 10 minutes for the entire game plus an increment of 2 seconds per move.
+The first qualifying round was open to all interested chess players without a title and was played online via the chess server Chess.com.
+Each of the 32 groups played a Swiss-system tournament with 9 rounds and a time control of 10 minutes for the entire game plus an increment of 2 seconds per move.
 The top 5 players from each group qualified for the second qualifying round, for a total of 160 players.

 Second qualifying round

 The second qualifying round was open to the 160 qualifiers from the first qualifying round as well as all FIDE title holders.
 Each of 12 groups played a Swiss-system tournament with 9 rounds, also with a time control of 10 minutes plus 2 seconds increment.
 The top 7 players from each group qualified for the third qualifying round, for a total of 84 players.

 Third qualifying round

 The 84 qualifiers from the second qualifying round were divided into 6 groups of 14 players each.
 Each group was supplemented by two invited chess players.
 Each group of 16 players played a single-elimination tournament.
-In each round of the tournament, the two players played a “minimatch” consisting of two games with opposite color assignments.
+In each round of the tournament, the two players played a "minimatch" consisting of two games with opposite color assignments.
 In case of a tie, another minimatch with shorter time control was played, and another one with even shorter time control if the tie persisted.
 If there was still no decisive result after the third minimatch, the pairing was decided by an Armageddon game.

 While the first two qualifying rounds brought a number of surprises, the winners of the third qualifying round were all near the top of the FIDE world rankings in standard chess.
 Nevertheless, some prominent players were knocked out, including Jan-Krzysztof Duda, Sergey Karjakin, Alexander Grischuk and Leinier Domínguez.
 The following 6 players qualified for the quarterfinals:

 Two more players were seeded directly into the quarterfinals: The runner-up in the World Chess Championship 2018 in standard chess, Fabiano Caruana, and the runner-up in the unofficial Fischer Random world championship match 2018, Hikaru Nakamura.